mlox/mlox/mlox/mlox_readme.txt

 oo The mlox GUI

 The mlox GUI displays 4 text panes.
-The top text pane shows the rules files that have been loaded and their counts.
+The top text pane shows the rules files that have been loaded and their stats.
 The middle text pane shows messages and warnings.
 And the 2 lower panes that are side by side show the original load order on the left, and the mlox sorted load order to the right.
 Plugins that have moved up due to sorting are highlighted in the mlox sorted order.